Elizene9/Database-Application/readme.md

 To search for an item by name or by serial number, select the search field saying "SEARCH".
-Press enter to search for your item (Case sensitive).
+Press enter to search for your item (Case insensitive).
 If the item is contained in your inventory you will see it in the view items dropdown under the permanently remove items dropdown.
 You can search part of a name or the full name.